-6.20 What if Corrections are Requested?
+20. What if Corrections are Requested?

-- 6.20.1 Where a person considers that any information contained in the patient/staff record or part of the record to which he/she has been given access, is inaccurate, he/she may apply to the holder of the record for the necessary correction to be made (an application form is enclosed at appendix (h) or appendix (i)). - 6.20.2 The data subject should first make an informal approach to the health professional concerned to discuss the situation in an attempt to have the records amended.
-Where both parties agree that information is factually inaccurate it should be amended to clearly display the correction whilst ensuring that the original information is still legible.
-An explanation for the correction should also be added.
+20.1 Where a person considers that any information contained in the staff/patient record or part of the record to which he/she has been given access, is inaccurate, he/she may apply to the holder of the record for the necessary correction to be made (an application form is enclosed at appendix [i] or appendix [j]).